How to Let Go of an Employee

 Document All Problems

 Whether you are angry at an employee who stole or releasing a beloved seasonal employee, it is important to remain professional.
 This entails harnessing your emotions to be to-the-point and be unwavering in your decision.
-To be courteous to the employee, a professional setting away from their peers and in-person is the best way to release an employee.
+To be courteous to the employee, a professional setting away from their peers is the best way to release an employee.
 Another courteous tactic is to avoid releasing people on holidays or personal days.

 Check with Legal